rasulkireev/obsidian/obsidian/Sources/Hit the Front Page of HackerNews 202108232247.md

 ## Intro

 Note: It's so weird to see people in action when you have only seen them from pictures and tweets.
-I imagined